anitab-org/anitab-forms-backend/README.md

 Follow the given instructions for Login into the app.

-1. You can register a new user by setting up SendGrid details in the settings.py , you can take a refrence from [here](https://sendgrid.com/docs/for-developers/sending-    email/integrating-with-the-smtp-api/)
+1. You can register a new user by setting up SendGrid details in the `settings.py`, you can take a reference from [here](https://sendgrid.com/docs/for-developers/sending-email/integrating-with-the-smtp-api/)

 2. To create the superuser run:
    ```